drduh/macOS-Security-and-Privacy-Guide/README.md

 The Web browser creates numerous security and privacy risks, as its fundamental job is to download and execute untrusted code from the Internet.

-An important property of modern browsers is the Same Origin Policy ([SOP](https://en.wikipedia.org/wiki/Same-origin_policy)) which prevents a malicious script on one page from obtaining access to sensitive data on another web page through the Document Object Model ([DOM](https://en.wikipedia.org/wiki/Document_Object_Model)).
-If SOP is compromised, the security of the entire browser is compromised.
+An important property of modern browsers is the Same Origin Policy ([SOP](https://en.wikipedia.org/wiki/Same-origin_policy)), which prevents a malicious script on one page from obtaining access to sensitive data on another web page through the Document Object Model ([DOM](https://en.wikipedia.org/wiki/Document_Object_Model)).
+If the SOP is compromised, the security of the entire browser is at risk.

 Many browser exploits are based on social engineering as a means of gaining persistence.
 Always be mindful when visiting untrusted sites and especially careful when downloading new software.